Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Conclusions

-The main contribution of this paper is the Adaptive Compressed QITE (ACQ) algorithm.
-An algorithm developed for the implementation of imaginary time evolution (ITE) on quantum hardware in a more resource-efficient way than the original proposal \cite{Motta2019DeterminingEA}.
-In Section \ref{sec:intro} we made an intensive review of this method and alternatives in the literature that yield improvements.
-We reviewed the geometrical properties of ITE methods, where we presented a demonstration showing that ITE is explicitly a gradient descent of the energy function in the space of pure states.
-We also showed that ITE and QITE reproduce geodesic trajectories for the simple case of rank-2 systems\footnote{E.g. 1-qubit Hamiltonians.} and introduced a measure to quantify the departure of any of these trajectories from the geodesic path; a measure which may also be used for studying the proximity of trajectories generated via any two of the popular iterations of ITE, namely QITE, ACQ and DB-QITE.
-We observed that this measure for ITE increased for larger $N$.
+The main contribution of this paper is the Adaptive time Compressed QITE (ACQ) algorithm.
+An algorithm developed for the implementation of imaginary time evolution (ITE) preparation of ground states on quantum hardware in a more resource-efficient way than the original proposal \cite{Motta2019DeterminingEA}.
+An intensive review of this method and alternatives in the literature that yield improvements was made in Section \ref{sec:intro}.

+In Section \ref{sec:geom} we reviewed the geometrical properties of ITE present in the literature, we showed that QITE reproduces geodesic trajectories for the simple case corresponding to Hamiltonians with spectral cardinality 2 and introduced a measure to quantify the departure of any of these trajectories from the geodesic path; a measure which may also be used for studying the proximity of trajectories generated via any two of the popular iterations of ITE.
+It was observed that this measure for ITE increased for larger $N$.
+When comparing QITE with ITE, it was observed that as the domain size $D$ or the truncation procedure are improved, the measure reduced.
-Equipped with the geometric knowledge of ITE methods, we give arguments that justify the use of some approximations that help in reducing the resource cost of QITE and introduce the new algorithm ACQ.
-With the help of the previously introduced measure we will be able to quantify how this method departs from QITE, and relate it with the improvement that can be achieved.
-This last fact will be tightly related with the time-step bounds derived to guarantee decrease in energy (stopping criterium used using Newton's method-type techniques), which will also be explored in future work.

-Lastly, some preliminary results already show that ACQ does not sacrifice in accuracy with respect to QITE and the benefit in low resource usage make it a promising alternative for near term use in quantum hardware.